AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 The best way to provision multiple IoT devices in a secure and scalable manner is to use the [Azure IoT Hub Device Provisioning Service](https://docs.microsoft.com/azure/iot-dps/about-iot-dps) (DPS).
 Use the [Microsoft Azure Provisioning SDKs](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-sdks#microsoft-azure-provisioning-sdks) for the best experience with using DPS.

-### Task 1: View Cosmos DB processing Function App in the portal and copy the Health Check URL
+### Task 1: View the Azure Cosmos DB processing Function App in the portal and copy the Health Check URL

 1. In the Azure portal (<https://portal.azure.com>), open the Azure Function App whose name begins with **IoT-CosmosDBProcessing**.